1100011Dawg/Obsidian_Dawson/School/IB History/US Foriegn Policy.md

 #### Foraker Act
  - Of 1990
  - Made sure that Puerto Rican be a Protecturate of the United States
- - Had The United States have the most power
+ - Had The United States have the most power in the goverment
+ - US appointed governor
-Jones Act
+Jones Act(19
-Spooner Act
+ - Made puerto Ricans Citizens of the United States
+ - gove more power to the Local goverment
+ - Puerto Ricanś governor is cermonial in the United states Spooner Act
 Clayton Bulwer Treaty
 Hay Pauncefote Treaty